 The preservation of nature by using resources responsibly is becoming increasingly important.
 Since the company’s earliest days Brückner has given great thought of these vital issues.

-Today we have already achieved more than 30% reduction the energy consumption for film production and we are striving to reach a reduction of 50% compared to levels in 2000.
+Today we have already achieved more than 30% reduction of the energy consumption for our film stretching lines and we are striving to reach a reduction of 50% compared to levels in 2000.
 We are well on our way to achieving our goal by:

 - Heat recovery system - also available as an upgrade on existing lines

 - Direct drives along the production line to avoid losses

 - Twin screw extrusion eliminating the necessity of energy-intensive raw material pre-drying